aydinschwa/Recall-AI-Demo/README.md

 {YOUR_NGROK_STATIC_DOMAIN}/webhook/transcription
 ```

-Copy the signing secret from the webhook's page.
-Also, `BACKEND_URL` is just your Ngrok static domain.
+Copy the signing secret from the webhook's page and paste it into your `.env` file.

 ### Run the App
 Now that the setup is done, we can finally run the app with: